upstash/edge-flags/README.md

 ```
 STRING
-edge-flags:{TENANT}:flags:{FLAG_ID}:{ENVIRONMENT}
+edge-flags:{TENANT}:flags:{FLAG_NAME}:{ENVIRONMENT}
 ```

 In addition to the flags, there will be a single set that contains all the flag IDs.
-We can not guarantee the database is only used for edge-flags so we need to keep track of the flags we have created instead of using a potentially expensive `SCAN` operation.
+We can not guarantee the database is only used for edge-flags so we need to keep track of the flags we have created instead of using a potentially expensive
+`SCAN` operation.

 ```